Danny Espinosa: Minor leagues

+Major leagues

-When the MLB rosters expanded on September 1, 2010, Espinosa was called up to the MLB for the first time.
+When the MLB rosters expanded on September 1, 2010, Espinosa was called up to the major leagues for the first time.
 He appeared in his first MLB game that night.
 In his first MLB at bat, he hit a ground ball to second base that took an odd hop and went into right field, allowing Espinosa to turn it into a double when he saw that the right fielder had not charged the ball.

-On September 6, 2010 against the New York Mets, in his first MLB game at Nationals Park, Espinosa went 4 for 5, with two home runs (the second and third of his career) including a grand slam and six runs batted in.
+On September 6, 2010, against the New York Mets, in his first MLB game at Nationals Park, Espinosa went 4-for-5 with two home runs (the second and third of his career) including a grand slam and six runs batted in.
 Espinosa played in the Puerto Rican winter league after the 2010 season.

 Espinosa had a productive 2011 season, hitting 21 home runs and stealing 17 bases.
 He finished 6th in the National League Rookie of the Year balloting.
 He was also hit by a pitch 19 times, tied for first with Justin Upton.

 Espinosa began the 2012 season in an extended slump, hitting .205 in April with 2 runs batted in.
 He rebounded after the All-Star break, hitting .300 in July.
 Espinosa finished the 2012 season leading the National league in strikeouts with 189.
 He hit 17 home runs while also stealing 20 bases.

 Espinosa began the 2013 season with another slump, hitting .171 through mid-May.
-He was consequently sent down to the AAA club at Syracuse and batted .216 with 2 home runs, 22 runs batted in, and 6 stolen bases over 75 games for the rest of his season in the minors.
-In April 2014 he added another 3 home-run to his baseball career along with .291 in batting and .831 on-base plus slugging.
-He batted .158/.193/.272 in 158 at bats.
+He was consequently sent down to Triple–A Syracuse and batted .216 with 2 home runs, 22 runs batted in, and 6 stolen bases over 75 games for the rest of his season in the minors.
+In 44 games for the Nationals in 2013, Espinosa batted .158/.193/.272 with three home runs and 12 RBI.

 The following two seasons, Espinosa was a utility player for the Nationals, playing all the infield positions and left field.
 In 2016, he was named the starting shortstop for the Nationals and played the whole season only at shortstop.
 He set career highs in home runs with 24 and runs batted in with 72, and was third in the majors in hit by pitches with 20.
 He was named National League Player of the Week in early July for a five-homer, 17-RBI performance.
+In this period he also became the first National to hit home runs from both sides of the plate in the same game, which he did twice, on June 30 and July 3, 2016.
 He finished the season with a career-high 24 home runs and 72 RBI, but his .209 batting average was the lowest of all qualified major league batters.